-Wild caught salmon can supply your daily dosage of Vitamin D and is one of the health benefits of salmon.
+Wild caught salmon can supply your daily dosage of Vitamin D and it's one of the health benefits of consuming wild salmon.

-The health benefits of salmon makes it one of my favorite fish to eat and I like the taste of wild caught salmon over farm raised salmon.
+The health benefits of salmon makes it one of the most nutritious fish.
+However, be sure you understand the difference between wild caught salmon versus farm raised salmon.

-This serving size will also get you close to your daily recommended dosage of the valuable mineral selenium and energy producing vitamin B12.
+This serving size also gets you close to the daily recommended dosage of the mineral selenium and energy producing Vitamin B12.

 Farm raised salmon are fatter and contain 50% or more fat than wild caught salmon.

-They also have a higher amount of PCBs and heavy metals because of their higher fat content and diet.
-PCBs are stored or collected in the fat of salmon.
+They also have a higher amount of PCBs and heavy metals because of their higher fat content and the fish meal in their diet.

-Not only is the PCB concentration much higher in farmed salmon than wild, it may be higher than any major protein food source like beef.
+Not only is the PCB concentration much higher in farmed salmon than wild salmon, but it may be higher than any major protein food source.